jjasghar/jjasghar.github.io/_posts/2017-10-30-chef-terraform-vcenter-and-windows.md

   }
 }
 ```
 And edited it to my liking on line 12.
-This way now my machines will be called `terraform-0X` where `X` is the number of the machine count we created.
+This way now my machines will be called `terraform-0x` where `x` is the number of the machine count we created.
 Finally, line 20 and 21 create the node objects on the chef server with the same name of the machine inside vCenter, which helps keep things in line.

 ## Clean up